Ashwin117/BlogAPI/README.md

 ###Cool features of this game###
 1. Uses `stormpath` for authentication.
+1. Uses `mongodb` as the database for storage and `mongojs` to communicate with it.
 1. Uses ES6 for writing code as smoothly as possible.
 1. Uses Promises everywhere!
 1. Uses `sinon`, `rewire`, and `mocha` for unit testing along with `istanbul` for looking at code coverage.